 Interventions that reduce breast cancer risk include lifestyle changes such as weight loss and increased physical activity.
 Doctors who know they have a high-risk patient also have preventive options that include increased surveillance and treatments that influence the way the body uses or makes estrogen, such as drugs like tamoxifen, raloxifene and aromatase inhibitors.

 Colditz said he and his colleagues are working to integrate this type of risk modeling into clinical care at the Joanne Knight Breast Health Center so that when a woman comes in for her yearly mammogram, she also is given an estimate of her risk of developing breast cancer over the next five years.
 The Knight Breast Health Center is part of the Siteman Cancer Center.

-Explore further: School-age drinking increases breast cancer risk
+Explore further: Measuring hormones could help improve breast cancer risk prediction